looeee/discoverthreejs-site/markdown/book/first-steps/built-in-geometries.md

 With all that talk of rotations under our belts, hopefully, it will be easy to build the train, so let's get started.
 We'll also use this simple model as an opportunity to build a template for future, more complex scene components.
 To that end, we'll create separate modules for geometries, materials, and meshes, and then create a `Train` class to coordinate the other modules and provide a minimal interface for use within `World`.

-If this sounds familiar to you, it's because this is a microcosm of how we set up {{< link path="/book/first-steps/world-app/#the-world-app" title="the World app" >}}.
+If this sounds familiar to you, it's because this is a microcosm of how we set up [the World app]({{< relref "/book/first-steps/world-app#the-world-app" >}} "the World app").
 There are two reasons for this:

 1. **Familiarity**: The more similar individual sections of our code are, the less we have to think when switching focus.
 2. **Reusability**: Just as we want to be able to hand the _**World/**_ folder over to another developer with a single paragraph of instructions on how to use it, we want to be able to copy the _**Train/**_ component between our apps with zero effort.